one-on-one/one-on-one.github.com/source/_posts/2013-03-15-getting-started-with-octopress.markdown

 ---
 ```

-These pain points are why I recommend moving to a vanilla Jekyll installation.
+These pain points are why I recommend moving to a vanilla Jekyll solution.

 Enjoy!